ChronSyn/Penumbra-Node-API/README.md

 ```

 ## Access
 Send a `GET` request to `http://localhost:8096/describe` to get a list of available endpoints.
+You can change this path in `application.config.js` (key `masterRouterDescribeRoute`).

+You can also change the port the application listens on in the config file (key `app.port`);

 ## Developing